Young Voices Editor Casey Given was published in Rare about the DC Circuit Court of Appeals recent ruling on net neutrality:

-Young Voices Advocate Yael Ossowski was published by The Pan American Post writing about the benefits of open borders.
+Young Voices Advocate Yaël Ossowski was published by Watchdog.org writing about the effort to legalize marijuana in New Hampshire:

 You can find the entire opinion piece here.

 If you’d like to speak with or book Yael or any of our other Advocates, please contact Young Voices now.

 Young Voices Advocate Ajibola Adigun was published by The Advocate writing about Nigeria’s recent criminalization of homosexual activity.

 Nigerian President Goodluck Jonathan recently signed into law a bill criminalizing all LGBT activities.
 The presidential spokesman confirmed that the Same Sex Marriage Prohibition Act provides penalties of up to 14 years in jail for entering into a same-sex union and up to 10 years imprisonment for membership or support for same-sex clubs, societies or organizations…

 The present administration seems bent on cocooning themselves from angry citizens who are disappointed by their dismal performances in office and scoring cheap points passing policies that help no one in the guise of protecting the body politic.
 Freedom of thought and speech is a necessary canon for a progressive, democratic society.
 So is the protection of minority rights, including those with different sexual orientations.